sharonrgomez/RESTful-Blog-App/README.md

 # RESTful-Blog-App

-A blog web app
+A Node.js web app for blogging

-> A Node.js web application project based on one of the projects from this Udemy course - [The Web Developer Bootcamp by Colt Steele](https://www.udemy.com/the-web-developer-bootcamp/)

 ## Live Demo